AriFordsham/GHCWiki/explicit-type-application.md

 ```

-On the right-hand side we would have the type variable `a` in scope.
+On the right-hand side we would have the type variable `a` in scope for use on
+any type signatures.

-Note how the use of the symbol `@` is (in this case) unproblematic, since we can
+Note how the use of the symbol `@` is (in this case) unproblematic; we can
 use the fact that constructors always start with an uppercase letter to distinguish
 whether the `@` refers to an "as pattern" or to a type application: